 The ASUS ROG Strix Scope TKL is bad for use with a home theater PC.
 It's a wired-only keyboard with no trackpad, which isn't ideal if you have kids who might trip over wires, and you need a dedicated mouse for navigation.
 On the bright side, it has full RGB backlighting for dark room viewing, and you can set the media controls as the default for easier access.

 The ASUS ROG Strix Scope TKL is an 80% keyboard that lacks a numpad.
 It doesn't take up much space, which is great for gamers who need more space to move the mouse.
+If you want an even more compact board, check out the ASUS ROG Falchion, which is a wireless 65% model.

 The ASUS ROG Strix Scope TKL's build quality is excellent.
 It has a plastic frame with an aluminum plate on top, and it feels very rigid, showing no signs of flex.
 The keycaps are ABS plastic, but they're high-quality and doubleshot, so the key legends shouldn't fade over time.
 The keys are stable and don't wobble much, although there's a slight rattle when shaking the keyboard.
 The rubber feet are very grippy and prevent the keyboard from sliding around, and the incline feet feel very sturdy.